 I’ve heard a lot of complaints about Overlander stuff.
 The Overlander R27 header I tried this past year was so off it interfered with the frame.
-At least if you live in Australia you can return stuff relatively cheaply.
-I lost over $100 in postage returning ill fitting parts.
+At least if you live in Australia, you can return stuff relatively cheaply.
+I lost over $100 in postage returning ill-fitting parts.
 I would not recommend Overlander parts.

 /3 muffler information

-The Swallow tail silencers and straight exhaust pipes were series right through till September 1953 (Introduction of 1954 models).
+The Swallow tail silencers and straight exhaust pipes were series right through until September 1953 (Introduction of 1954 models).
 As of R51/3 no. 526210 in 1952, fitted with the wider center stand, thus requiring a cut-out or dent in the silencers for the center stand to clear.
 This cut-out was no longer necessary in the torpedo type silencers of the 1954 models, as they were mounted further apart anyway.

 There are birdtail and fishtail mufflers that will fit S bend pipes.
 They are notched out like the torpedo mufflers.
-Of course they are not correct on any bike.
+Of course, they are not correct on any bike.
 On another note, the straight pipes take longer pipe hangers.
-No Idea who has them long enough for straight pipes, I had to make them.
+No Idea who has them long enough for straight pipes, so I had to make them.
 Vech might have that answer.